 How to make Homemade Egg Nog

 Start by placing the egg yolks in a medium bowl.
-Using a mixer, beat the yolks on high speed until they turn thick and pale yellow.
+Using a hand mixer, beat the yolks on high speed until they turn thick and pale yellow.
 This step creates the base for your egg nog and gives it that rich, creamy texture we all love. completely.
 The mixture should become smooth and velvety, setting the stage for the creamy egg nog.

 While the custard chills, beat the egg whites in a medium bowl on high speed until soft peaks form.
 Add the remaining 1 tablespoon of sugar and continue beating until firm peaks form.
 In a separate bowl, whip the remaining 1 cup of heavy cream until stiff peaks form.
 Once the custard is fully chilled, gently fold in the whipped cream and beaten egg whites.
 For an extra creamy texture, fold in half the whipped cream first and spoon the rest on top as a garnish.